lsst-dm/dmtn-056/preflight-redesign.rst

         Dictionary keys may be the names of DataUnit tables (e.g. "Visit"), or dot-separated names of fields within them (e.g. "Visit.exposure_time").
 The name of a table is interpreted as the name of the "value" field for that table (e.g. "Visit" is interpreted as "Visit.number").

-        The ID will always contain enough entries to fully specify the primary key of all DataUnits in the associated DatasetType, and will contain additional entries only when explicitly requested.
+        The ``dataId`` will always contain enough entries to fully specify the primary key of all DataUnits in the associated DatasetType, and will contain additional entries only when explicitly requested.

     .. py:attribute:: producer